+Collaboration:

-Collaboration: Improve engagement with stakeholders and build partnerships with peak bodies, NGOs and industry
+Improve engagement with stakeholders and build partnerships with peak bodies, NGOs and industry

 Why?
 How?
 Collaboration is key to combating modern slavery.
 Due to the interconnected nature of our world, civil society, consumers, governments, businesses and investors must all work together to tackle slavery.
 Increasing engagement and collaboration promotes learning, openness and sharing of challenges and lessons.
 Transparency helps us to tackle the problem, leveraging our collective capabilities.
-23. Partnered with UN Global Compact Network Australia 24.
-Ensured open forums with workforce representatives such as labour hire providers and unions 25.
-Engaged with international stakeholders including Veolia Environnement SA to share learnings and in particular other countries where modern slavery legislation applies such as UK's modern slavery Act and France's Duty of Care, as well as raised awareness within Veolia Environnement SA's supply chain and operations 26.
+25. Ensured open forums with workforce representatives such as labour hire providers and unions 26.
+Engaged with international stakeholders including Veolia Environnement SA to share learnings and in particular other countries where modern slavery legislation applies such as UK's modern slavery Act and France's Duty of Care, as well as raised awareness within Veolia Environnement SA's supply chain and operations 27.
 Adhered to and promoted Veolia Environnement's Human Rights Policy and other group norms.